-On April 3, 2013, the Company's Board of Directors, including a majority of the directors who are not "interested persons" as defined in Section 2(a) (19) of the Investment Company Act ("Independent Directors"), approved the Investment Advisory Agreement between the Company and the Investment Adviser in accordance with, and on the basis of an evaluation satisfactory to such directors as required by, Section 15(c) of the Investment Company Act.
+On April 3, 2013, the Company's Board of Directors, including a majority of the Independent Directors, approved the Investment Advisory Agreement between the Company and the Investment Adviser in accordance with, and on the basis of an evaluation satisfactory to such directors as required by, Section 15(c) of the Investment Company Act.
 The initial term of the Investment Advisory Agreement is two years from April 3, 2013 and, unless terminated earlier, the Investment Advisory Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by the vote of the Board of Directors and by the vote of a majority of the Independent Directors.
-On March 11, 2015, the Company's Board of Directors, including a majority of the Independent Directors, approved the continuance of the Advisory Agreement for a one year period.
+On March 10, 2016, the Company's Board of Directors, including a majority of the Independent Directors, approved the continuance of the Advisory Agreement for a one year period.
 The Investment Advisory Agreement will automatically terminate in the event of an assignment and may be terminated by either party without penalty upon at least 60 days' written notice to the other party.
 Subject to the overall supervision of the Board of Directors, the Investment Adviser provides investment advisory services to the Company.
 For providing these services, the Investment Adviser receives fees from the Company consisting of two components-a base management fee and an incentive fee.

-Prior to a Qualified IPO, the base management fees are calculated and payable quarterly in arrears at an annual rate of 1.50% of the average daily gross assets of the Company for the period adjusted for share issuances or repurchases, excluding any cash and cash equivalents and including assets acquired with leverage from use of the Revolving Credit Facility and Facility (see Note 5 "Borrowings" in Part II, Item 8 of this Form 10-K).
+Prior to a Qualified IPO, the base management fees are calculated and payable quarterly in arrears at an annual rate of 1.50% of the average daily gross assets of the Company for the period adjusted for share issuances or repurchases, excluding any cash and cash equivalents and including assets acquired with leverage from use of the Revolving Credit Facility, Facility and 2015-1 Notes (see Note 5, Borrowings, and Note 6, 2015-1 Notes, in Part II, Item 8 of this Form 10-K).
 For purposes of this calculation, cash and cash equivalents include any temporary investments in cash-equivalents, U.S. government securities and other high quality investment grade debt investments that mature in 12 months or less from the date of investment.
 Base management fees for any partial quarter are prorated.
-As such, base management fees for the year ended December 31, 2013, were calculated commencing after May 8, 2013, the date the Company first called capital from investors.
+As such, base management fees for the year ended December 31, 2013 were calculated commencing after May 8, 2013, the date the Company first called capital from investors.
 The Investment Adviser contractually waived one-third (0.50%) of the base management fees prior to a Qualified IPO.
 The fee waiver will terminate if and when a Qualified IPO has been consummated.